Macchina-CLI/macchina/README.md

 ## Changelog <a name="change"></a>

-- Faster implementation for printing memory usage: read from /proc/memory instead of running commands and relying on awk.
+- Faster implementation for printing memory usage: read from `/proc/meminfo` instead of running commands and relying on awk.
-- Faster implementation for printing package count: newer implementation only relies on the output of one command (pacman -Qq) instead of two commands (pacman -Qq | wc -l)
+- Faster implementation for printing package count: newer implementation only relies on the output of one `pacman -Qq` instead of `pacman -Qq | wc -l`
 > New implementations are __~5.4 ms faster__!
 - Under the hood improvements